Tulasirambhukya/RTL-to-GDSII/README.md

 }

 # ---- 6.
 Synthesis Options ----
-here we can do cpf,dft,multi_supply voltage and level shifter cell can be added based on over design synthis
+Here we can do cpf,dft,multi_supply voltage and level shifter cell can be added based on over design synthesis.

 # ---- 7.
 Synthesis Flow ----
 syn_gen